kubekit99/kustomize-deckhand-poc/deckhand-poc-ascrd/README.md

 - kubectl describe <object> -n airship gives a pretty user frendly view of the object
 - Need to figure out how to replace the DechkhandXXX objects by secrets and get the other objects to point to those.

+Will use this section to add additional notes

 ### Convertion into CRDs